Dubai Marina: Phase I

 The first phase of Dubai Marina covers 25 acre, which includes six freehold apartment buildings called the Dubai Marina towers.
 Phase I of Dubai Marina cost more than AED 1.2 billion.
 Three of the towers are named after precious stones: Al Mass, Fairooz, and Murjan; the other three are named after Arabic scents: Mesk, Anbar, and Al Yass.
 The scheme was designed by HOK and the contractors were Al-Futtaim Carillion and Nasah Multiplex.

 Phase II

 Phase II of Dubai Marina consists of high rise buildings which are mainly clustered into a block, known as Tallest Block in the world, with the majority of the skyscrapers ranging between 250 m to 300 m in height.
 This includes Cayan Tower, Ocean Heights, Marina Pinnacle, Sulafa Tower, and Ciel Dubai Marina which rises to 366 m.

 Jumeirah Beach Residence

-The Walk at Jumeirah Beach Residence is a 1.7 km strip at the ground and plaza level of the complex, developed by Dubai Properties.
+The Walk at Jumeirah Beach Residence (JBR) is a 1.7 km strip at the ground and plaza level of the complex, developed by Dubai Properties.
 Completed in 2007, since opening officially in August 2008 it has become a tourist attraction.